-Indian laws are structured to discriminate against the poor, says Odisha HC chief justice
+Indian laws are structured to discriminate against the poor, says Orissa HC chief justice

 “Unfortunately, there is a tendency of late to view appearing for the marginalised as making a political choice,” he remarked.

-He said that people from marginalised groups largely viewed the legal system as irrelevant to them as a tool of empowerment and survival.
+He said that people from marginalised groups largely viewed the legal system as irrelevant to them as a tool of survival and empowerment.

 “Their experience tells them that it [the legal system] operates to oppress them and they have to devise ways to avoid it rather than engage with it,” Muralidhar said.
 “We need to revive discussions around decriminalising many of the surviving activities of the poor.”